RedisLabsModules/redisml/docs/commands.md

 ### Example of use

-The following creates a [random forest](https://en.wikipedia.org/wiki/Random_forest) under the key `myforest` that consists of three trees with IDs ranging from 0 to 2, where each consists of a single numeric splitter and its predicate values.
+The following code creates a [random forest](https://en.wikipedia.org/wiki/Random_forest) under the key `myforest` that consists of three trees with IDs ranging from 0 to 2, where each consists of a single numeric splitter and its predicate values.
 Afterwards, the forest is used to classify two inputs and yield their predictions.

 ```
 redis> ML.FOREST.ADD myforst 0 .
 NUMERIC 1 0.1 .l LEAF 1 .r LEAF 0